-You’ve probably thought of one or two songs you want on your wedding playlist - maybe a sassy ‘70s hit for your garter toss?
+You’ve probably thought of one or two wedding songs you want on your playlist – maybe a sassy ‘70s hit for your garter toss?
 Or a doo wop ditty for your cake cutting? - but you don’t want to forget about the evening’s star track - your first dance song.
 Finding the right melody for your first spin around the dance floor as a married couple can be tricky, especially if you don’t know where to start.
 If you’re feeling overwhelmed by everything out there on Spotify and iTunes, have no fear, we’re here to help.

 Choose a genre

-Deciding on a genre will help you narrow down your options significantly.
+Deciding on a genre will help you narrow down your first dance song options significantly.
 The first thing you’ll want to do is cross out all the song styles you 100% don’t want.
 Not a fan of swing hits?
 Hate country music?
 Great, you’ve already taken thousands of songs out of the running.
-Next you’ll need to find your niche.
+Next, you’ll need to find your niche.
 Scroll through your music library and try to determine where most of your songs land.
 If 99.9% of your library is jazz - you’ve probably nailed down your genre.
 P.S. you may have to make a few compromises if your soon-to-spouse loves a different style than you, so try your best to find middle ground.

 Select a speed

 The next thing you’ll want to focus on is tempo.
-Now, classically, the first dance is a slow one, but it definitely doesn’t have to be.
+Now, classically, the first dance song is a slow one, but it definitely doesn’t have to be.
 If the two of you want to shimmy and shake around the dance floor to an upbeat number, that’s your prerogative.
 Find a song speed that suits your rhythm and go with it - you don’t have to stick to tradition if you don’t want to.